The Québec maritime Blog

 To admire how the fall transforms the archipelago from another vantage point, climb to the top of some of the many hills that shape the Islands.
 For example, Butte des Demoiselles offers a unique view of Entry Island and the La Grave heritage site.
 But in truth, every hill in the archipelago leads to beautiful panoramic views, and they all have stories to tell.
 The sunsets at this time of year are also spectacular.
 A great spot to watch them is from the Borgot Lighthouse in L’Étang-du-Nord, where the show goes on for long minutes…

 The crisp fall wind also has its advantages.
-While many cyclists consider wind the enemy, one way to enjoy the fresh air while cycling on island roads or beaches is to rent an electric fatbike.
+While many cyclists consider wind the enemy, one way to enjoy the fresh air while biking on island roads or beaches is to rent an electric fatbike.
 Kitesurfing enthusiasts will also appreciate the wind as they try out this sport in the Islands’ shallow lagoons.

 Wildlife observation